KofiAnnan97/quick_scripts/recreation/limited_color_img/README.md

 ```

 ## Execution
+### Encoder
 Run this command to convert an image into a .lci file:
 ```
 .\lci-encoder -i \path\to\image.png
 ```
-The resulting file with be saved in the current working directory.
+The resulting file with be saved in the same directory as the source image.

 ---------------------------
 If the colors need to be in a specific sequence use the following command: